 Like anywhere in the world, staying in a bigger city means that security is getting smaller.
 This is also the case in Rotterdam.
-The city is the second largest by population and the second largest by the number of crime in the Netherlands.
+The city is the second-largest by population and the second-largest by the number of crimes in the Netherlands.
 During my four months of life in Rotterdam, I have never felt unsafe.
-In general, the Netherlands is considered to be a safe country, especially compared to neighbours in southern Europe where the crime rate is higher.
+In general, the Netherlands is considered to be a safe country, especially compared to neighbors in southern Europe where the crime rate is higher.
 Is Rotterdam safe for a living?

 Crime Index of Rotterdam – 36